|GOODS South WFC3 ERS Details 1 [Courtesy NASA]|

 |Name||Birth year||Age at first son||Years after first son||Age at death||Birth year||Age at first son||Years after first son||Age at death|

-Note that the time period from Adam to Abraham is 1946 years in the Masoretic Text, but 3412 years in the Septuagint, a difference of 1466 years (almost double).
-The Samaritan Text (another Jewish source), gives this period as 2377 years.
+Note that the time period from Adam to Abraham is 1946 years in the Masoretic Text, but 3412 years in the Septuagint, a difference of 1466 years.
+The Samaritan Text, another early Jewish source, gives this period as 2377 years.

-Such analysis suggests, at the least, that these figures are not original, raw data, but instead have been edited and adjusted to some extent.
-And the discrepancies between different manuscripts raise the possibility that none of the above genealogies is complete, perhaps skipping many generations.
+Such analysis suggests, at the least, that these figures are not original, raw data, but instead have been edited and adjusted over the centuries.
+And the discrepancies between different manuscripts raise the possibility that none of the above genealogies is fully accurate and complete.

-Most traditional chronologies of this general period rely on Exodus 12:40, which states that the Israelites remained in Egypt 430 years after Joseph's family migrated to Egypt, and 1 Kings 6:1, which says that the work began on Solomon's temple 480 years after the Exodus.
-The commencement of construction of Solomon's temple is dated by most present-day biblical scholars to approximately 970 BCE, although some suggest a few decades earlier.
-This reckoning places Joseph's family's migration to Egypt at 1880 BCE, and the Exodus at 1450 BCE.
+Most traditional chronologies of this general period rely on Exodus 12:40, which states that the Israelites remained in Egypt 430 years (400 years in Gen. 15:13) after Joseph's family migrated to Egypt, and 1 Kings 6:1, which says that the work began on the temple of Solomon (King David's son) 480 years after the Exodus.
+The commencement of construction of Solomon's temple is dated by most present-day biblical scholars to approximately 970 BC.
+This reckoning places Joseph's family's migration to Egypt at 1880 BC, and the Exodus at 1450 BC.

 However, there are serious problems with this chronology.
-There is no mention in Egyptian records of the revolt and exodus of a large group of slaves in the 15th or 16th century BCE, and the pharaoh in the 1450 BCE time frame (Thutmose III) was a very strong ruler, having defeated the Canaanites in a battle at Megiddo (Armageddon in the Bible) in 1479 BCE.
+To begin with, there is no mention in Egyptian or other records of the revolt and exodus of a large group of slaves in the 15th or 16th century BC.
 More importantly, the cities Pithom and Rameses, which the Israelites settled, according to Gen 47:11, and helped build, according to Exod.
-1:11 and 12:37, did not exist until the 13th century BCE, according to well-established Egyptian records [Cline2007].
+1:11 and 12:37, were not built until the 13th century BC, according to very well-established Egyptian records [Cline2007].
 This is 200 years after the above reckoning for the Exodus, and 600 years after the above reckoning for Joseph's family's migration to Egypt.

-Many biblical scholars today favor a 13th century BCE setting for the Exodus (see, for instance, [Cline2007]), since indeed it was Seti I (reigned 1291-1278) who directed the construction of the cities Pithom and Rameses, as described in Exod.
+In any event, many biblical scholars today favor a 13th century BC setting for the Exodus (see, for instance, [Cline2007]; [Coogan2001]).
+This makes some sense, since indeed it was Seti I (reigned 1291-1278) who directed the construction of the cities Pithom and Rameses, as described in Exod.
 1:11.
-Seti's son was Ramses II (reigned 1279-1212 BCE), which fits with the Exodus in 1250 BCE, although Merneptah (reigned 1213-1203 BCE) is also a possibility.
-This general reckoning also fits nicely with the Merneptah stele, an artifact found in Egypt, dated to 1207 BCE, which indicates that the nation of Israel was established in the Palestine area by this date.
-There is still no clear archaeological evidence for Moses or the Exodus in Egyptian records, but on the other hand the Egyptians seldom mentioned setbacks or defeats in their records, so perhaps this is not surprising [Cline2007].
+Seti's son was Ramses II (reigned 1279-1212 BC), which fits with the Exodus in 1250 BC, although Merneptah (reigned 1213-1203 BC) is also a possibility.
+This reckoning also fits nicely with the Merneptah stele, an artifact found in Egypt, dated to 1207 BC, which indicates that the nation of Israel was established in the Palestine area by this date.
+There is still no clear archaeological evidence for Moses or the Exodus in Egyptian records, but on the other hand the Egyptians seldom mentioned setbacks or defeats in their records [Cline2007].
+See also the comments about numbers in the Exodus, below.

-However, there are indications from other passages within the Old Testament itself that the actual number was much smaller.
+However, as with the chronology above, these huge figures (2-3 million people) are inconsistent with the biblical text itself.
 For example, counting Levi's male descendants through Moses, based on Exod.
 6:16-20, gives just 21 men.
 Multiplying by 12 to estimate for the 12 sons of Jacob gives just 252 men through Moses' generation at the Exodus (even assuming they were all still alive at the Exodus).
 Also, Exod.
-1:15-17 says there were only two midwives for the Israelites; this places an upper limit of about 5,000 on the size of the Hebrew nation at the time of the birth of Moses.
+1:15-17 says there were only two midwives for the Israelites, who, remarkably, are mentioned by name.
+This places an upper limit of 5,000 or so on the size of the Hebrew nation at the time of the birth of Moses.
 Exodus 18:21 describes the organization of the Hebrew host with rulers of thousands, hundreds, fifties and tens; there is no mention of groupings larger than thousands.
 Exodus 15:27 mentions that after crossing the Red Sea, the Israelites camped at Elim, where there were 12 wells and 70 palm trees; this is hardly sufficient to provide water and shelter for 2-3 million persons.
 Finally, Num.
 20:17-19 describes Moses' attempt to negotiate a safe passage for the Israelites through Edom.
-He proposed to the Edomite king that they would walk strictly on the king's highway (a narrow one-lane road by today's standards) while traveling through his land: "we will not turn to the right hand nor to the left."
-If the children of Israel numbered in the millions, this procession would have taken weeks or even months to complete, and Moses' offer would have made no sense.
+He proposed to the Edomite king that they would quickly pass through his land, not eating any fruit or crops nor drinking from any wells, and would walk strictly on the king's highway (a narrow one-lane dirt road by today's standards) while traveling through his land: "we will not turn to the right hand nor to the left."
+If the children of Israel had numbered in the millions, this procession would have tied up the king's highway for months, and Moses' offer would have made no sense, to say the least.

-If there were only a few hundred or a few thousand Hebrews in the Exodus, then the lack of mention in Egyptian records and archaeology is not a major issue.
-But, again, such reckoning requires picking and choosing which scriptural passages are thought to be more reliable, and thus this sort of accommodation is not acceptable to some.
+On the other hand, if one concedes that there were only a few hundred or a few thousand Hebrews in the Exodus, then the lack of mention in Egyptian records and archaeology ceases to be a major issue.

 Even in this period, though, scholars must grapple with numerous difficulties, such as the following [Literalist2014]:

-The Babylonian captivity lasted from 586 BCE until 536 BCE, when, according to Ezra 4:1-6, Cyrus issued a decree liberating the Jews and permitting them to return to Jerusalem.
+The Babylonian captivity lasted from 586 BC until 536 BC, when, according to Ezra 4:1-6, Cyrus issued a decree liberating the Jews and permitting them to return to Jerusalem.
 There is no reliable chronology for the Old Testament text after this date.